dynamsoft-docs/barcode-reader-docs/programming/dotnet/api-reference/class/DMLTSConnectionParameters.md

     Any string value

 - **Default value**
+    null

+- **Default value**
-    null (null means it will connect to Dynamsoft's standby License Tracking Server for online verification.)
+    If you choose "Dynamsoft-hosting", then no need to change the value of MainServerURL and StandbyServerURL.
+When both are set to null (default value), it will connect to Dynamsoft's license tracking servers for online verification.

 ### HandshakeCode